cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

     LOG.info("Output location for new partition is: {}", partitionedFileSet.getUnderlyingFileSet().getOutputLocation().toURI().toString());

-The Mapper itself is straight-forward: For each event, it emits an Avro record:
+The Mapper itself is straight-forward: for each event, it emits an Avro record:

 .. literalinclude:: /../../../cdap-examples/StreamConversion/src/main/java/co/cask/cdap/examples/streamconversion/StreamConversionMapReduce.java
      :language: java
      :lines: 104-111

-In the ``afterSubmit`` method of the MapReduce program, if the run succeeded, the output file is registered as a new partition in the ``converted`` dataset.
-Note that this is due to a gap in the implementation of ``TimePartitionedFileSet``, which should add the partition in the output committer of its output format.
-This will be addressed in future CDAP releases:
+In the ``afterSubmit`` method of the MapReduce program, if the run succeeds, the output file is registered as a new partition in the ``converted`` dataset.
+This is due to a limitation in the implementation of ``TimePartitionedFileSet``; itself should add the partition in the output committer of its output format (this will be addressed in a future CDAP release):

 .. literalinclude:: /../../../cdap-examples/StreamConversion/src/main/java/co/cask/cdap/examples/streamconversion/StreamConversionMapReduce.java
      :language: java